Kristaps Dārgais

-He began his professional career in 2011 and has spent most of it with BK Ogre in the Latvian Basketball League (LBL) and the Latvian–Estonian Basketball League, where he also serves as team captain.
+He began his professional career in 2011 and has spent most of it with BK Ogre in the Latvian Basketball League (LBL) and the Latvian–Estonian Basketball League, where he also served as team captain.
 Over the years, he has represented clubs such as BK Latvijas Universitāte, Valmiera/Ordo and Barons Kvartāls, before returning to BK Ogre in 2017.

-During his career, Kristaps Dārgais has been outstanding in slam dunking.
+During his career, Dārgais has been outstanding in slam dunking.
 He has participated multiple times in the Latvian Basketball League All-Star Game, where he became the winner of its slam dunk contest.
 Dārgais has also been a professional dunker, representing the Dunk Elite program.
 In 2013, he won the FIBA 3x3 Slam Dunk Contest, along with numerous smaller competitions in various countries.

-Kristaps Dārgais was named the regular season MVP of 2021–22 Latvian–Estonian Basketball League.
+In 2022, Dārgais was named regular season MVP of the 2021–22 Latvian–Estonian Basketball League.

 He broke the Latvian–Estonian Basketball League single‑game rebounding record on 19 November 2025, collecting 24 rebounds in a 77–67 victory over KK Viimsi.
 His performance surpassed the previous league record of 21 rebounds, held jointly by Klāvs Dubults, Arnaldo Toro, and Artem Kovalev.
 Dārgais also improved his personal best in offensive rebounds (10) and matched his career‑high efficiency rating (41).